 ~Miroslav Volf, Public faith: how followers of Christ should serve the common good

 So the answer for most of us is not by great acts of heroic self-giving, but step by step, day by day.
-Still, that is not without risk; witness (and she did) Heather Heyer.
+Still, that is not without risk; witness (and she did) Heather Heyer, the woman who died in the demonstrations at Charlottesville.